Why house plants improve your mood and your living conditions

 To help your philodendron grow healthily and happily, keep it in a well-lit spot, and don’t overwater.
 They only really need watered once the soil on top of the plant has dried up.
 You should have your philodendron thriving in no time.

 Worried about buying a house plant and it dying 3 weeks later?
-You can rest assured the low-maintenance peace lily can survive without direct sunlight and is very hard to kill, even if you forget to water it for a while – although we would not recommend doing this!
+You can rest assured the low-maintenance Peace Lily can survive without direct sunlight and is very hard to kill, even if you forget to water it for a while – although we would not recommend doing this!

 Mood Boosting Benefits:

 House plants are also known for their stress-reducing properties.
-Studies from the Journal of Physiological Anthropology show that developments in technology can increase levels of stress, but interaction with indoor plants may reduce this by supressing autonomic nervous system activity in young adults.
+Studies from the Journal of Physiological Anthropology show that developments in technology can increase levels of stress, but interaction with indoor plants may reduce this by suppressing autonomic nervous system activity in young adults.

 Another study shows that being surrounded by house plants while studying or working can improve your cognitive skills.
 This includes increasing creativity levels, productivity, concentration and even memory.
 There’s no better reason to introduce some lush foliage to your work desk or study nook.